StartNewsMay 1st - Labor Day: Specialist analyzes trends and careers...

 May 1st – Labor Day: Specialist analyzes trends and high-demand careers in the tech scene

-On this May 1st, the gaze turns to the workers' historical achievements, but also for the new frontiers that the world of work is opening.
+On May 1st, the focus is on the historical achievements of workers, but also on the new frontiers that the world of work is opening.
 And few areas reflect these transformations as rapidly as the technology sector.
-With advances in the field such as artificial intelligence (AI), cloud computing and cybersecurity, Information technology (IT) has become not only the "fuel" of the digital economy, but also of the entire market
+With advances in the field such as artificial intelligence (AI), cloud computing, and cybersecurity, information technology (IT) has become not only the "fuel" of the digital economy but also of the entire market.

 The reflection of this is the high demand for professionals in the field.
-According to the report on the Future of Jobs 2025, developed by the World Economic Forum, By 2030, the creation of 170 million new jobs worldwide is expected, driven by trends such as technological advancements, green transition and demographic changes.
-However, It is estimated that 92 million jobs will be displaced in the same period, resulting in a net increase of 78 million jobs.
-The report highlights that the professions with the highest percentage growth include big data specialists, fintech engineers and artificial intelligence and machine learning specialists
+According to the Future of Jobs 2025 report developed by the World Economic Forum, up to 2030, 170 million new jobs are expected to be created worldwide, driven by trends such as technological advancements, green transition, and demographic changes.
+However, it is estimated that 92 million jobs will be displaced in the same period, resulting in a net increase of 78 million jobs.
+The report highlights that the professions with the highest percentage growth include big data specialists, fintech engineers, and artificial intelligence and machine learning specialists.

-According to the Information Technology and Digital Technologies Companies Association (Brasscom), the technology sector is expected to open up to 147 thousand new formal jobs in 2025, considering the most optimistic scenario.
-In the base projection, 88,000 new formal employment positions are expected.
-The need for qualified professionals is already evident: between 2018 and 2022, the market demanded 665 thousand talents for these positions, while technical and higher education delivered only 465 thousand, creating a gap of 30,2%.
-In 2021, this deficit was even greater, reaching 66,7%
+According to the Association of Information Technology and Communication Companies and Digital Technologies (Brasscom), the technology sector is expected to create up to 147,000 new formal jobs in 2025, considering the most optimistic scenario.
+In the baseline projection, 88,000 new formal employment positions are expected.
+The need for qualified professionals is already evident: between 2018 and 2022, the market demanded 665,000 talents for these positions, while technical and higher education programs produced only 465,000, resulting in a 30.2% gap.
+In 2021, this deficit was even higher, reaching 66.7%.

 Beyond the quantitative issue, another complex point is the skills and characteristics of the professionals.
-The market is more demanding, demanding increasingly specialized profiles, hybrids and strategic.
-For Gilberto Reis, COO of Runtalent, company a leader in technology and digital services, The technology professional in 2025 is not just a programmer or an analyst.
-He is a complex problem solver, with a business perspective, well-developed technical domain and interpersonal skills
+The market is more demanding, requiring increasingly specialized, hybrid, and strategic profiles.
+For Gilberto Reis, COO of Runtalent, a leading company in technology and digital services, "the technology professional in 2025 is not just a programmer or an analyst.
+They are a problem solver for complex issues, with business vision, technical expertise, and well-developed interpersonal skills."

-According to the Brasscom survey, Analysis and Systems Development courses lead the training of new technology professionals, with more than 34 thousand graduates, followed by Computing and Information and Communication Technologies, with 11,2 thousand, and Computer Science, with 9,3 thousand.
+According to Brasscom's survey, Analysis and Systems Development courses lead the training of new technology professionals, with over 34,000 graduates, followed by Computing and Information and Communication Technologies, with 11,200, and Computer Science, with 9,300.

 High-demand careers

-In addition to analyzing the current information technology market, the COO of Runtalent, Gilberto Reis, listed some of the main high-demand areas and careers in the sector for this year.
+In addition to analyzing the current information technology market, Runtalent's COO, Gilberto Reis, listed some of the main high-demand areas and careers in the sector for this year.
 They are:

 • Cloud Computing

-Starting as an infrastructure technician or analyst, the professional can evolve into a cloud solutions architect, DevOps engineer and, in the future, Infrastructure CTO
+Starting as an infrastructure technician or analyst, the professional can progress to a cloud solutions architect, DevOps engineer, and eventually, Infrastructure CTO.

 • Cybersecurity

-The path goes from information security analyst to incident response engineer and, further ahead, Chief Security Officer (CSO)
+The path goes from information security analyst to incident response engineer and, later, Chief Security Officer (CSO).

 • Artificial intelligence

-The trajectory can start with a junior data scientist, pursue a career in machine learning engineering and reach positions such as AI strategist or AI ethics leader
+The career path can start as a junior data scientist, progress to a machine learning engineer, and reach positions such as AI strategist or AI ethics leader.

 • Data Analysis and Big Data

-The professional starts as a data analyst or BI analyst, evolves to data engineer or data scientist and can reach positions such as Chief Data Officer (CDO) or corporate data strategist
+The professional starts as a data analyst or BI specialist, progresses to a data engineer or data scientist, and can reach positions such as Chief Data Officer (CDO) or corporate data strategist.

-Start as a junior developer or "citizen developer" on low-code platforms, can proceed to full stack, software architect or technical leader focused on agile and scalable solutions
+Start as a junior developer or "citizen developer" on low-code platforms, and can advance to full stack, software architect, or technical leader with a focus on agile and scalable solutions.

-Starts as a 3D designer, XR developer or virtual modeler, able to grow into an immersive experiences specialist, metaverse manager or corporate virtual environment strategist
+Starts as a 3D designer, XR developer, or virtual modeler, with the potential to grow into an immersive experiences specialist, metaverse manager, or corporate virtual environment strategist.

 • Automation and Robotics (RPA and integrated AI)